Animal Welfare Board of India: Lab animals

 Concerned about the abuse of animals in research, in the board's early history, it recommended that the government create the Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA).
 The committee was created, and the board's representative Dr. S. Chinny Krishna deposed twice before the Committee about "the dismal state of laboratories in India."

 A number of years passed before the subject was "taken up effectively by the Government."
 In 2001, the government passed rules covering the breeding and experimentation on animals.

 Animals in entertainment

 Another early concern of the board was the cruelty involved when animals were used in entertainment.
 In 1964, the board published the booklet, "Circuses - Amusement for the Uncivilised".
 In 2001, the government passed the Performing Animals Rules, which were amended in 2005.
-In 2012, the Board reported that the Rules were being implemented in an effective way.
+In 2012, the Board reported that the Rules were being implemented.

 Functions

 Some of the functions of the board include: